 Has caregiving negligence harmed you?
 Contact our medical malpractice attorneys to schedule a free consultation to discuss your legal options.

-The Illinois personal injury attorneys at Rosenfeld Injury Lawyers LLC can determine your case’s merits to proceed with a personal injury claim.
+The Illinois assisted living injury attorneys at Rosenfeld Injury Lawyers LLC can determine your case’s merits to proceed with a personal injury claim.
 Our medical malpractice attorney will never charge a fee unless we can secure a financial award for you in your case.

 Any family that lost a loved one from a preventable death can file a wrongful death lawsuit to recover all damages, including medical expenses, lost wages, lost future earnings, loss of companionship, funeral/burial costs, pain, and suffering.